-The Department of Public Safety is a full service POST-recognized law enforcement agency.
+The Department of Public Safety is a full-service POST-recognized law enforcement agency.
 We use a variety of specialized patrol methods including bicycle, ATV, snowmobile, and boat in addition to traditional squad patrol.
-Our staff are trained in emergency management response, missing person protocols, search and rescue as well as conservation law enforcement.
+Public Safety staff are trained in emergency management response, missing person protocols, search and rescue, criminal investigations, as well as conservation law enforcement.

 Three Rivers Park District Department of Public Safety offers a unique, non-traditional environment for law enforcement professionals.
 We partner with the MN DNR and other agencies on youth safety programs such as ATV/snowmobile safety, hunter safety, archery and bicycle safety.
 Our area of patrol includes 26 different parks spanning 27,000 acres.
 We also patrol 150 miles of regional and in-park trails as well as over 200 miles of turf trails in various parks.